Death Cult Armageddon

 Death Cult Armageddon is the sixth studio album by Norwegian symphonic black metal band Dimmu Borgir, released on 9 September 2003.
 It has since sold over 100,000 copies in the United States; the first album under Nuclear Blast to do so; and debuted on the Billboard 200 chart at number 169.
 The song "Progenies of the Great Apocalypse" was released as a single with an accompanying music video.
 This would also be the last album to have Nick Barker on drums and the only one featuring full-scale orchestral ensemble (recorded in Prague).
-It is also the first release with lyrics in Nowergian language since 1998 Godless Savage Garden and the last one until now.

 The artwork within the album, done by Swiss artist Joachim Luetke, displays what appears to be an industrial factory, inside of which the band members are living out their fantasies, some of which are similar to scenes seen in the music video for "Progenies of the Great Apocalypse".
 Most of the songs have a common apocalyptic theme.